quasarframework/quasar-framework.org/source/guide/contributing-to-quasar.md

 $ gulp monitor:prod
 ```

-To watch source code and rebuild automatically while previewing the UI:
+A better option is to watch source code and rebuild automatically **while previewing the UI in browser(s)**:
 ``` bash
 # multiple browsers opened to the indicated link will
 # have clicks/scrolls/form input events synchronized